lemrey/sdk-nrf/applications/thread_border_router/README.rst

    :header: heading
    :rows: nrf54h20dk_nrf54h20_cpuapp@soc1

-Besides the PDK, the application needs also the following hardware modules:
+In addition to the PDK, the application needs the following hardware modules:

-* `PHYTEC link board ETH`_ extension board as an external interface for Internet connection
+* The `PHYTEC link board ETH`_ extension board as an external interface for Internet connection.
-* nRF54-Style-DK IO adapter board (PCA64161) as SHIM (Shove Hardware in the Middle) from `PHYTEC link board ETH`_ extension board to the nRF54H20 PDK
+* An nRF54-Style-DK IO adapter board (PCA64161) as a SHIM (Shove Hardware in the Middle), connecting the `PHYTEC link board ETH`_ extension board to the nRF54H20 PDK.

 .. figure:: /images/nrf_tbr_app_hardware.svg
     :alt: Hardware connection